 Part of the problem with the Marlin was that it made such little effort to disguise its Classic-ness (not to be confused with classiness).
 The whole front clip was unchanged, as was the rest of the car except for the roof and tail.

 The 1966 Dodge Charger wanted to play in the fastback band too.
 It least it got a distinctive front grille with disappearing headlights, another cool fad thanks to the Sting Ray.
 The Charger’s fastback was a bit faster then the Marlin’s too, although that still didn’t make it a success, except in comparison to the Marlin.

-And there were those prominent R A M B L E R badges everywhere: The kiss of death, which was dropped for 1966, when AMC became the brand instead.
+And then there were those prominent R A M B L E R badges everywhere: The kiss of death, which was finally dropped for 1966, when AMC became the brand instead.
 Not that it would really have made a difference in 1965.

-girl seats forever gave Ramblers a bit of grudging respect.
+girl seats, forever gave Ramblers a bit of grudging respect.

 Unlike the Barracuda and Charger, the Marlin’s rear seat didn’t fold down.
 That might have been handy in the case of a double date.
 Or for very tall lovers.